Up until recently investing used to be a bit of a hassle, especially if you were just doing some small-time personal investing.

 You can download their app and have this same access for free.
 They're a great choice for beginners and novice investors that are looking to take things to the next level.

-Even though your 401K and IRA accounts are solely for retirement, they are still considered investments.
+Even though your 401K and IRA accounts are solely for retirement, they are fantastic vehicles for investments.

 If you’ve searched around for help managing your retirement accounts, then you know just how good of a deal it is to have fees that low from a service that has a proven track record of success.